kevlarr/busybees/README.md

     }
 }
 ```
-... is so much easier to visually parse (and write and edit) than...
+... isn't Haml, but it *is* so much easier to visually parse (and write and edit) than...

 ```html
 <dl>